tpollard64/Nvidia-RTX-Hero/README.md

 2. Setup a trial twilio account >>> https://www.twilio.com/

-3. Download and unzip the Twilio .jar files >>> https://jar-download.com/artifact-search/twilio

-4. Download and unzip Selenium . jar files >>> https://jar-download.com/?search_box=selenium

-5. Download and unzip this repo as zip (TOP RIGHT)

-6. Open IntelliJ and open the repo file you just unzip

-7. In IntelliJ >>> File > Project Structure > Libraries > + Sign > Java > select all the jar files unziped from twilio download

-8. Repeat step 7 with all the .jar files unzipped from the selenium download

-9. In main.java enter your twilio sid and auth-token, phone number, and twilio phone number
+3. Clone this repo

+4. Open project in IntelliJ

+5. Right click pox.xml >>> Maven >>> Reload project

+6. Input twilio information at the top of Bot.java

+7. Input your phone number in PHONE_NUMBER at top of Bot.java

-10. Comment out any cards you are not interested in buying
+8. Comment out any cards you aren't interested in at the bottom of Bot.java  >>> Note put two // in front of the line you want to comment out

-11. Run Main.java
+9. Sit back and wait for NVIDIA to actually release the 3080/3090.